MultiSafepay/docs/content/payments/checkout/payment-pages/styling-payment-pages.md

 ## Via our API

 Dynamically style the payment page template for specific transaction requests via our API.
-See API Reference – [Apply dynamic templates](/api/#apply-dynamic-templates).
+See API reference – [Apply dynamic templates](/api/#apply-dynamic-templates).

 For support, email the Integration Team at <integration@multisafepay.com>